HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

    - Used typically when a user fills out a form.
    - The form data is included in the **entity body** of the request.
    - The server responds with a web page customized based on the form inputs.
-   - **Emoji Insight:** Think of it as sending a filled-out questionnaire to the server! 🤓📄
+   - **Under the hood** Think of it as sending a filled-out questionnaire to the server! 🤓📄

 3. **HEAD**
    - Similar to **GET**, but the server only returns the headers (no actual resource).
    - Useful for debugging or checking resource metadata.
-   - **Emoji Insight:** It’s like peeking at the cover without reading the entire book! 📘🔎
+   - **Under the hood** It’s like peeking at the cover without reading the entire book! 📘🔎

 4. **PUT**
    - Used to **upload** an object to a specific path on the server.